Avinash Sable: Career

 After failing to qualify for the 2018 Asian Games due to an ankle injury, Sable broke the 37-year-old national record of 8:30.88 held by Gopal Saini, by clocking 8:29.80 at the 2018 National Open Championships in Bhubaneswar.
 He set a new national record of 8:28.94 in March 2019 at the Federation Cup in Patiala, as a result of which he qualified for the 2019 Asian Athletics Championships and 2019 World Athletics Championships.
 He became the first male steeplechaser from India to qualify for the World Championships since Deena Ram (1991).

 Sable won the silver medal at the 2019 Asian Athletics Championships in Doha, his debut international event, with a timing of 8:30.19.
 On 1 October 2019, he again broke his own national record at the World Championships where he ran 8:25.23 in the heats, despite twice being at the receiving end of Takele Nigate's accidental tripping during the race, to finish seventh in the heats and out of contention for the final.
 However, after a successful appeal by the Athletics Federation of India, Sable was included in the final and became the first Indian to qualify for the 3000 metres steeplechase final at the World Championships.
 He further improved the national record to 8:21.37 in the final, finishing 13th out of 16 runners, and qualified for the 2020 Summer Olympics.

 Sable set a new national record at the 2020 Delhi Half Marathon, completing the run in less than 61 minutes.

 At the 2020 Summer Olympics, Sable placed seventh in the heats, setting a new national record to 8:18.12.
 He was the fastest non-qualifier across all heats.
-In 2022, Sable set 2 further national records, first at the Indian Grand Prix (8:16.21), and then at the Meeting International Mohamed VI in Rabat (8:12.48), placing 5th (his highest Diamond League finish to date).
+In 2022, Sable set 2 further national records, first at the Indian Grand Prix (8:16.21), and then at the Meeting International Mohamed VI in Rabat (8:12.48), placing 5th (his current highest Diamond League rank).

 Sable won the silver medal at the 2022 Commonwealth Games with a new national record time of 8:11.20.
 It was also the first time an athlete from outside Kenya had won a medal in men's 3000 metres steeplechase at the Commonwealth Games since 1994.

+Sable finished 35th at the 2023 World Athletics Cross Country Championships, clocking 31:43 over the 10km distance in a field of over 100 athletes.
+At the 2022 Asian Games, he won the first ever gold medal for India in men's steeplechase and silver in 5000 metre.